Catholic Church in Burundi: Healthcare

 The Catholic Church has typically discouraged the use of other indigenous medicines from healers.
 Caritas Burundi is an organization founded by the Conference of Catholic Bishops of Burundi on May 20, 1962.
-It has been significant in the fight against Malaria by distributing insecticide-treated mosquito nets, and has also has helped deal with the effects of AIDS.
+It has been significant in the fight against Malaria by distributing insecticide-treated mosquito nets, and has also helped deal with the effects of AIDS.
 Another Catholic sponsored organization that has helped in the medical aspect as well as education, is Centre d'Entraide et de Developpement.

 Public Morality

-During the early period of the Catholic Church, Catholics allowed people to drink beer and fermented juice such as banana juice or kaffir corn juice, whereas the Protestants did not.
+During the early period of the Catholic Church, Catholics allowed people to drink beer and fermented juice such as banana juice or durra juice, whereas the Protestants did not.
 Furthermore, if someone was baptized they were expected to attend services and confessions, if that person refused to pay their dues to the church or did not partake in confessions and sacraments, then their children would not be baptized.
 In addition, if a man took a second wife or divorced his wife, he was considered removed from the Church.

 Statistics

-In 1915, the number of baptized catholics were 5,769.
+In 1915, the number of baptized Catholics were 5,769.
 According to estimates done in 2019 by the U.S. Department of State, the population in Burundi stands roughly at about 12.2 million, of which 62% identify as Catholic.